sisap-challenges/sisap-challenges.github.io/2026/index.md

 ### Test Data, Queries, Number of Hyperparameters:

 - All test data is embedded into the dataset file.
 It uses an hdf5 file whose structure is described in [https://huggingface.co/datasets/sisap-challenges/SISAP2026](https://huggingface.co/datasets/sisap-challenges/SISAP2026).
 - Task 1 dataset: the WIKIPEDIA dataset contains 6.4 million 1024-dimensional, normalized vector embeddings computed with the BGE-M3 model.
 - Task 2 dataset: the LLAMA dataset contains around 256k 128-dimensional vector embeddings by LLAMA3.2-8B; vectors are not normalized.
 - Task 3 dataset: The NQ dataset is taken from <https://github.com/beir-cellar/beir> and contains around 2.68 million vectors produced from the SPLADE-v3  model.
 - In all tasks, participants can build a single index, and are allowed to test 15 different search parameters.
 - For all tasks, gold standards are given as a matrix of object identifiers (indexing starts at 1).
 - In task 1, the gold standard contains self-references, i.e., each point is its own nearest neighbor.
 These self-references will be removed before recall computation.
+- For task 2 and task 3, all queries will be presented at once, and batch processing is explicitly encouraged.
+- For task 1, we measure the total wall-clock time, while for task 2 and 3 only the search phase is measured.

 Additional datasets: